LaurenceTaylor/CV/README.md

 Every project completed at Makers was test driven.
 I aspire to write isolated tests, which test behaviour and not state, while achieving high coverage.

-### Attention to Detail

 ### Communication and Collaboration

 At Makers students either pair every day, or work on group projects.
 This requires constant communication, collaboration, and code reviews.
+For example, when we were learning about single-page apps and APIs in JavaScript my team and I managed to produce and deploy a simple [notes app](https://github.com/LaurenceTaylor/notes_js) within a few days.
+This was possible through regular knowledge sharing and mobbing.
+Working on group projects such as [Acebook Spacebook](https://github.com/LaurenceTaylor/acebook-spacebook) and [MakersBnB](https://github.com/rayswilling/MakersAirBnB-) would have been impossible without regular code reviews and good git collaboration.

 ## Education